 Javier lost his job when he was deployed overseas despite federal laws protecting employment for members of the armed services.

-Alan and other small business owners were told they couldn't take American Express to court for charging exorbitant exchange rates.
+A court told Alan and other small business owners that they couldn't take American Express to court for charging exorbitant exchange rates.